iterative/dvc.org/content/docs/dvclive/get-started.md

 ## Set up DVCLive

-First of all, you need to add DVCLive to your Python code to start logging
+First of all, you need to add DVCLive to your Python:
-metrics:

 <toggle>
 <tab title="Keras">